-The recommended approach is to develop a data warehouse which is flexible enough to add datasets from cross-system partners over time, so new county partners can be added, and state-level databases are compatible as well.
+The recommended approach here is to develop a data warehouse which is flexible enough to add datasets from cross-system partners over time, so new county partners can be added, that is also compatible with state-level databases as well.
 The data warehouse and recommended approach would aggregate data from various sources, create a secure database cluster, and then transform the data for analyses.

+Recommended Approach

+Develop a data warehouse that uses extracted data from data owners and compiles them into a single resource where access and uses are determined by a governance committee.

+Pros

-Recommended Approach Develop a data warehouse that uses extracted data from data owners and compiles them into a single resource where access and uses are determined by a governance committee.
-Pros • Architecture and approach have already been developed through an existing project• Creates a federated data model where data owners only export data, and all transformations happen subsequently• Stable person-level translation table of people across systems, allowing for various types of analyses• Flexible structure allows for adding other excel based data or databases• Supports multiple analysis approaches and dashboard development while retaining client confidentiality Cons • Requires technical and analytic capacity within a single entity that can be challenging to staff• Demands continuous engagement around governance of shared data resources• Can become unstable during case management changeovers
+- Architecture and approach have already been developed through an existing project - Creates a federated data model where data owners only export data, and all transformations happen subsequently - Stable person-level translation table of people across systems, allowing for various types of analyses - Flexible structure allows for adding other excel based data or databases - Supports multiple analysis approaches and dashboard development while retaining client confidentiality